INDEX

 4c 4f 52 41 57 41 4e 5f 53 45 52 56 45 52

-After status frame, TLM Series LoRaWAN EndNode Modem will send read modbus data in special frame.
+After status frame, TLM Series LoRaWAN EndNode Modem will send read Modbus data in special frame.
 Frame changes based on Modbus TCP or Modbus RTU reading.

 Remaining Bytes Device Name of TLM: Device Name that is shown on Operating Mode page.